wbroach/luca1/README.md

 To recompile:

 ### Shoutouts
-Special thanks to [emacsformacosx.com](https://emacsformacosx.com/) for hosting a distribution that allowd me to write this interpreter on a 9-year-old busted Macbook.
+Special thanks to [emacsformacosx.com](https://emacsformacosx.com/) for hosting an Emacs distribution that allowed me to write this interpreter on a 9-year-old busted Macbook.